Scleral Lenses for Keratoconus

 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit the lenses on patients with keratoconus.
 Scleral lenses require precise customization, and every patient’s case of keratoconus varies in degrees of severity and corneal measurements.

 To check if you are a good candidate for scleral lenses, contact us at The Cypress Ranch Vision Scleral Lens Center.
-Our staff has the expertise in fitting specialty contact lenses, and serve patients from Cypress, Tomball, Katy, Northern Houston and throughout TX.
+Our staff has the expertise in fitting specialty contact lenses.
+Call or book online and regain your quality of life.

 Ariela Gordon‐Shaag, Michel Millodot, Igor Kaiserman, Tzahi Sela, Guy Barnett Itzhaki, Yaffa Zerbib, Efrat Matityahu, Shira Shkedi, Svetlana Miroshnichenko and Einat Shneor, Risk factors for keratoconus in Israel: a case–control study, Ophthalmic and Physiological Optics, 35, 6, (673-681), (2015).